gaehlerm/SoftwareEngineering/README.md

 ```
 The code is, though very simple, correct.
 It only misses the pythonic notation with the leading underscore to make `name` and `age` private.
 However, I generally don't like the code here as I explained in the section on getters and setters.
 Instead of this class here, we could also write a dataclass.

-One method to get what you really want is writing code as soon as superfluous comments pop up.
+Generally it's better to start writing some code that you want instead of writing comments.
 Here I started writing `class` as I was not satisfied with the suggestion.
 The result is a suggestion for a class without getter and setters.

 ## Exercises